In Mexico City, the largest city in the country, all regional cuisines of the country are represented and accessible.

 Where to Try Tequila and Mezcal in Mexico City

-Address: Av. Álvaro Obregon 298, Condesa
+Address: Av. Álvaro Obregón 298, Condesa

-Bosforo – Tucked away in the Centro Historico this cozy bar offers a wide selection of agave spirits.
+Tucked away in the Centro Historico this cozy bar offers a wide selection of agave spirits.
 They work directly with small artisanal producers.

 Address: Luis Moya 31, Colonia Centro

-Museo del Tequila y El Mezcal – This museum offers interactive learning screens and a variety of Tequila and Mezcal tastings.
+This museum offers interactive learning screens and a variety of Tequila and Mezcal tastings.
 Go up to the terrace and sip your drinks with views of the city.

 Address: Plaza Garibaldi s/n Mexico City

-20 – Pulque – The Drink of The Gods
+20. Pulque – The Drink of the Gods

 Pulque is considered Mexico’s oldest alcoholic beverage.
-It is from the central region of the country and made from the agave plant.
-Before agave was used for Tequila or Mezcal, it was used to make pulque, the centuries old beverage.
+It is from the central region of the country and is also made from the agave plant.

-Pulque has a milky, off white color and the texture is somewhat odd.
-It is viscous with a slimy feel.
 This beverage is fermented and usually has between 2% and 8% alcohol, though mostly on the lower end.

 In Mexico City, pulque is making a resurgence.
-Many places offer both natural pulque or curado, which is flavored.
+Many places offer both natural pulque and curado, which is flavored.
 While on a food tour in Polanco, we tried pulque curado blended with pine nuts and strawberries.
 We found the fizzy taste to be quite pleasant.

-Where to Drink Pulque in Mexico City
+Where to Try Pulque in Mexico City

 Address: Aranda 28, Historic Center, Mexico City